Welcome to nicos AG

 We have more than 4,000 network services in operation at over 2,000 locations in 130 countries.

-With almost 20 years of global market experience and knowledge of worldwide communications infrastructure, we are able to provide our customers with reliable, highly performant and, at the same time, economically reasonable solutions.
+With almost 20 years of global market experience and knowledge of the worldwide communication infrastructure, we offer our customers solutions for high technical requirements.

 The experts in secure, global data communications.